sugarcoat/sugarcoat/README.md

    Yes, we're able to grab the variables from less, SASS, or regular CSS files.
 Just set the `type` option to `variable` in the appropriate `section` object within the `sections` array.
 See [`section.type`](#type) for more information.

+3. What comment structure do I need to use?

+   You can customize what delimiters Sugarcoat uses.
+By default, Sugarcoat will parse a JSDoc-style comment block `/** ... */`: [Code Comment Syntax](#code-comment-syntax).

-3. Can I customize the default template that comes with Sugarcoat?
+4. Can I customize the default template that comes with Sugarcoat?

    Absolutely.
 The `template` option in the [`settings` Object](#settings-object) enables you to define your own layout, partials and static assets.
 Once those are set, you can use the [`template`](#template) option in the [`section` Object](#section-object) which allows you to override the partial for a particular section.

-4. Can I use my own template instead of the one that comes with Sugarcoat?

-   Yes, you can use your own Handlebars template and partials.
-See the options [`template.layout`](#templatelayout) and [`template.partials`](#templatepartials) for more information.

 5. How do you handle style bleed?

    For now, you'll need to prefix all your project style selectors with `.sugar-example`.
 In the example project, we're using [postcss-prefix-selector](https://github.com/jonathanong/postcss-prefix-selector) to handle our prefixing.
-It's on the roadmap to have sugarcoat prefix your files for you based on a default or custom selector, and insert your stylesheets into the head of your generated pattern library accordingly. *Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).*
+It's on the roadmap to have Sugarcoat prefix your files for you based on a default or custom selector, and insert your stylesheets into the head of your generated pattern library accordingly. *Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).*

 # Install #